 The Marxist perspective is rather mixed.
 Indeed, Marx had little to say on militarism and it was Engels who provided most of the specialist writing even when jointly penned.
 His main statement is in Anti-Duhring and was influenced by Clausewitz, though there he argued there were no benefits to war only the prospect of financial ruin, Wars were won by technology, but this led to ruinous arms races, such as the Dreadnoughts.
-Looking at Marxist theory in the context of crisis theory it is a complex story, with different form of crisis (financial collapse, long waves, cyclical downturns) and mechanisms (realisation, distributional, rising OCC, disproportionalities.
+Looking at Marxist theory in the context of crisis theory it is a complex story, with different form of crisis (financial collapse, long waves, cyclical downturns and mechanisms (realisation, distributional, rising OCC, disproportionalities.
 These are usually not monocausal but the backdrop is the law of the tendency for the rate of profit to fall plus countervailing tendencies.

 Following Marx, Kautsky considered the need for capitalism to expand its markets by colonial expansion but suggested that this plays a contradictory role, as it has costs.
 Boosting consumer demand benefits capitalists but they will resist if it is tax from profits.
 Luxemburg expanded reproduction model based analysis suggested that there could be positive effects depending how military spending was financed.
 Taxes on workers change composition, taxes on profits reduce overall profit, deficit finance will provide demand stimulus if below full employment.
 There would also be social and ideological benefits and military spending provides an external market.
 Bukharin suggested it cut into surplus value and so hindered reproduction, which is the opposite of Luxemburg as, rather than helping realise surplus value, it destroys the production of value.
-Lenin Lenin developed his analysis of imperialism from Kautsky, essentially providing a pseudo mercantilist view that war is the continuation of economic competition by other means.
-While by 1939 the Stalinist orthodoxy was underconsumptionist, as it suited Stalin to see the West as needing military spending to overcome crisis, to be economically dependent on its military spending.
+Lenin developed his analysis of imperialism from Kautsky, essentially providing a pseudo mercantilist view that war is the continuation of economic competition by other means.
+While by 1939 the Stalinist orthodoxy was underconsumptionist, as it suited Stalin to see the West as needing military spending to overcome crisis, to be economically dependent on its military spending (Howard and King, 1992).

 Later Kidron, focusing on the threat of overproduction not underconsumption, saw military spending as diverting capital from accumulation so creating a 'permanent arms economy'.
-Later long wave analyses were developed from Kondratief's attempts to periodise cycles of capitalist development.
+Long wave analyses were then developed from Kondratief's attempts to periodise cycles of capitalist development.
 Mandel seeing high organic composition of capital in military production accelerating the decline in rate of profit, and the wave of post war prosperity resulting from countervailing tendencies.
 In a more general analysis the regulation school following Aglietta/Lipietz argued regimes of accumulation with - extensive to intensive methods, with regimes of accumulation coordinating production and consumption, dealing with the contradictions between the forces of production and social relations, the move from competition to monopoly regulation, with changes in the nature of the superstructure and governance..
-In the US the Social Structures of Accumulation School of Weisskopf/Bowles/Gordon saw an accord between capital and labour, that allowed prosperity in the US, though country and historically specific.
-Neither of these two approaches explicitly focused on military spending, but Serfati () developed the regulation approach to consider the military industrial complex within the globalised world economy.
-Rather it is just one facet of US hegemony which was a factor in the post war "Golden Age".
-One can integrate military spending into the analysis but its is very different to the story told, particularly defence production.
+In the US the Social Structures of Accumulation School of Weisskopf/Bowles/Gordon saw an accord between capital and labour that allowed prosperity in the US, though country and historically specific.
+Neither of these two approaches explicitly focused on military spending, rather it is just seen as one facet of US hegemony which was a factor in the post WW2 "Golden Age" and as such was tied in to the geopolitical environment of the Cold War and the hegemonic role of the US.
+It has, however, proved to be a useful framework for understanding post Cold War developments, with Serfati (2006) developing the regulation approach to account for the military industrial complex within the globalised world economy.